 A little performance art is always a good thing in my book.
 I loved the playfulness of this dish.

-As I'd learned earlier in the month, Italians frown upon cappuccino after 11 am.
-However, we were in Spain now!
+As I'd learned earlier in the month, Italians frown upon cappuccinos after 11 a.m.
+However, we are in Spain now!

-My coffee was presented with petit fours in the form of a few chocolate truffles.
+My coffee was provided with petit fours in the form of a few chocolate truffles.

-The service was professional and friendly throughout the near-three-hour meal.
+The service was attentive, professional, and friendly throughout the near-three-hour meal.

-I was especially happy to see Chef Pere Massana come out of the kitchen several times during service to check on all the tables personally.
+I was delighted to see Chef Pere Massana come out of the kitchen several times during service to personally check on all the tables in the dining room.

 - Dress: None mentioned, but this is a fine dining experience